REGISTER NOW

 Warrior Health

-In this presentation, Warrior Health Chief Operating Officer, Matthew Pegg, will provide a detailed overview of the Warrior Health initiative and the suite of services that are available to Ontario’s public safety personnel, their families, and retirees.
+In this presentation, Warrior Health Chief Operating Officer Mike Wionzik will provide a detailed overview of the Warrior Health program and share some impactful data and insights since the program launched in May.

 Morning Workshop #2